alopatindev/alopatindev.github.io/_drafts/career-shift-time.markdown

 svn                         0%            80%            50%             3%            33%
 ```

-I didn't expect to see something too surprising, because it's **hard to do constructively**.
+That's hard to do constructively so I didn't expect to see something too surprising.

 But it makes some idea of what I might feel comfortable with.

 BTW, instead of industries/activities it's possible to put any concrete job opportunity details to see its rating.
-Also this tool can be extended to a powerful job opportunities searching website.
+Also this tool can be expanded to a powerful job opportunities searching website.
-I'll leave it as an idea for some startup company.
+I'll leave this idea here for some startup company.
 Go ahead if you want to implement it ;)

-### Next step
+### Next Step

 I figured out what I should **avoid**: